NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 The two convex hull algorithms are mostly here for the demo and pedagogic purposes.
 They are indeed slower than Matlab (R) compiled binaries used for th convex hull.

+The function dual_of_trimesh mostly works on quasi planar triangular meshes.

 %% MISC INFORMATION